SCRIPTWRITER - VIDEO PRODUCER

 The Baron was also ordered to establish the same local government at the Brazos settlement but was unable to so due to flood waters from the Brazos River.
 He deputized one of the colonists, Josiah Bell, to travel to the settlement as soon as the waters receded to perform the elections according to very specific instructions the Baron had given him.

-Immediately upon his return, the Baron made a full report to the governor having had only one casualty on the entire trip, t
+Immediately upon his return, the Baron made a full report to the governor having had only one casualty on the entire trip, the loss of his luggage in the swollen Guadalupe River.

 The governor in turn sent a letter to his superior, Commandant Casper Lopez, stating the colonies now had local governance and praised the Baron for his service to Mexico.
 Lopez was very pleased and took notice of the governor's new Dutch friend.
 Whether intentional or not, the Baron was gaining significant political power.